Learn to dig for clams this summer! We are pleased to continue the popular Digging for Dinner clamming classes.

-- email firstname.lastname@example.org – please put Digging4Dinner in the subject, and tell us what day you’d like to come, and how many people in your party.
+- email email@example.com – please put D4D Reservation in the subject line, and tell us what day you’d like to come, and how many people are in your party.

 - A Group Shellfish License will be provided complimentary by SWS for the class and all participants.
 If you want to purchase a license for later use they are available for purchase at Ace Hardware in Freeland and Oak Harbor, Red Apple Market in Coupeville, Jim’s Hardware in Clinton, Sebo’s Do It Center in Bayview Corner or at www.fishhunt.dfw.wa.gov

 - Bring: shovel, bucket, boots, hat, sunscreen, drinking water.

-You might also enjoy these historical videos of SWS volunteer and clam digging guru – Gene Thrasher
+You might also enjoy these historical videos of SWS volunteer and clam digging guru – Eugene Thrasher

 - Acres of Clams – Washington State Magazine – Winter 2009/10